 It’s important to first assess documented prior learning for students making this request.
 It may be possible to grant equivalency for credits they already have instead of completing the challenge process.

-Also, please note that the challenge process must assess students on all course learning outcomes.
+Also, please note that the challenge process must assess students on all course learning standards.
 Examples of challenge assessment strategies include hands-on demonstrations, oral performances, interviews, written examinations, or presentations of a collection of work.
-Provincial or sample exams must not be used for challenge purposes.